Phase 10: Objective

-Postal Rules follow the standard Phase 10 rules with two additions: 1) No player can go out (play all 10 cards), thus ending the hand, until play has completed one circuit of the table and play has returned to the dealer, regardless if someone was skipped.
-The dealer is the first player who can end the hand by playing all 10 of their cards.
-2) Players working to complete any of the first seven phases can use the number card that matches the phase they are working to complete as a wild card.
-For example, ones are wild for all players during the first hand.
-During the second hand twos are wild for those players who completed phase one in the previous hand, while ones remain wild for any player not completing phase one.
-This adds the challenge of remembering the wild card of the person on your left so as to not discard cards that, for them are wild, but for you are not.
-This variation is called Postal Rules in honor of the group of postal employees who have played Phase 10 everyday during lunch since 1996.

-Mobile
+Mobile game

-In 2007 Fundex and Magmic signed a deal that brought Phase 10 to BlackBerry devices.
-In 2009 Magmic released the title for iOS, with a Masters Edition in-app purchase available for download in February 2012.
-In March 2012 Magmic released both a free and paid version of Phase 10 for Android devices.
-The Google Play Store also has a scorekeeper app for Phase 10.
+In 2007, Fundex and Magmic signed a deal that brought Phase 10 to BlackBerry devices.
+In 2009, Magmic released the title for iOS, with a Masters Edition in-app purchase available for download in February 2012.
+In March 2012, Magmic released both a free and paid version of Phase 10 for Android devices.
 In September 2013, Magmic released Phase 10 Dice in the iTunes App Store.
 In 2019, Mattel163 Limited released Phase 10: World Tour for Android and iOS, featuring the "Journey" mode which player travels to different worlds and completes levels by completing sets of unique different phases with opponents with different difficulties.
 The game also introduces Multiplayer, which players can play with others from around the world by spending "coins" and earn more coins if win, similar to the coin system in UNO!, which is another Mattel163's game.